 ART 120 Drawing I

 Emphasis on observation with accurate, proportional representation of three-dimensional objects on a two-dimensional plane, interpretive drawing, and the exploration of drawing techniques and media.
-Meets General Education Distribution Area II.C. or Area IV.A.
+Meets General Education Distribution Area IV.A.

 ART 121 Drawing II